indrajit-maity/student-info-system/README.md

 - 🟡 Deployment     Ready
 - 🟡 Viva           Ready

-Built with ❤️ using the MERN Stack.
+Built with Soham ❤️ using the MERN Stack.